foldda/charian/README.md

 ```

-**Takeaway**: You can implement flexible and sophisticated error handling with Charian during "data unpacking".
+**Takeaway**: You can implement flexible and sophisticated error handling when "unpacking" the data container.

 # Other Applicable Uses

 **Maintain compatibility** As illustrated in the above examples, the ComplexPerson object extends the Person object while remaining backward compatible.
-This means you can have a connected network where some programs work with the Person object, and some other programs have evolved and use the ComplexPerson object, and these programs will remain compatible in communicating with each other in the network.
+This means if you have a connected network where some programs work with the Person object, and some other programs have evolved and become using the ComplexPerson object, these programs will remain compatible in communicating with each other in the network.

 **Cross-language data exchange** Because the schemaless RDA string is language and system neutral, it can be used as a data container for flexibly transferring data cross-language and cross-platform.
 The connected programs can flexibly deposit and consume data items stored in an RDA container without being constrained by a fixed data model, and be able to flexibly handle the data conversions and any associated exceptions, in the designated data-packing and unpacking operations.